 - Right before serving, add one perfect raspberry or a few pomegranate seeds to each cookie.

 - Place on a serving dish.
 Drizzle the whole plateful with a drizzle or two of chocolate sauce.
 Serve immediately.

-Both sauces can be stored in the fridge for a week without any lose of flavour or texture.
+Both vegan sauces can be stored in the fridge for a week without any loss of flavor or texture.

-Baked Scotch cakes freeze well and thaw quickly so are a great choice for unexpected cravings.
+Baked Scotch cakes freeze well and thaw quickly so are a great choice for unexpected company.